ElricWilder/Hamboy/README.md

 ## Hamboy
 Hamboy is a Game Boy (DMG) emulator written in C++ and running on SDL2.
 Hamboy is still under development.

+## Latest Update - 0.51
+* Fixed issue with jittery horizontal scrolling
+* Fixed issue with internal timer breaking some game features
+* Fixed issue with MBC3 support
+* Fixed issue with RTC
+* Fixed issue with framerate not correctly targeting 60 FPS

 ## Current Features
 * LR35902 CPU Implementation
 * Basic PPU rendering